Click on the tabs below to find out information on all the individual subjects we teach at Beacon.

 Our Curriculum prepares pupils at Beacon Primary School for the prospects, responsibilities and experiences of later life, through an engaging, progressive and well-constructed approach using topics.

 At Beacon Primary School our topic based curriculum builds on the knowledge, understanding and skills of all children, as they progress through each Key Stage.
-The curriculum incorporates the statutory requirements of the National Curriculum 2014 and the Local Walsall greed Syllabus for Religious Education.
-All staff work within the statutory requirements of the 2014 National Curriculum and the Early Years Foundation Stage; in order to provide the very best education for the children in their care.
+All staff work within the statutory requirements of the 2014 National Curriculum, Local Walsall greed Syllabus for Religious Education and 2021 Early Years Foundation Stage; in order to provide the very best education for the children in their care.

 At Beacon Primary School, Spiritual, Moral, Social and Cultural (SMSC) development of pupils is embedded throughout lessons and everyday aspects of school life.